Islandora-Collaboration-Group/icg_information/how_to_documentation/help_with_icg_webform_installation.md

 [SHOULD THERE BE A SCREENSHOT HERE OF THE BLOCK CONFIG PAGE?
 MIGHT NOT REALLY BE NECESSARY, PJM]

-**7. Upgrading from an earlier version of the Islandora Webform module.
+**7 Upgrading from an earlier version of the Islandora Webform module.
 [MISSING]

+**8. Configuring Drupal accounts for the Islandora Webform module**

+* The IW module and IW Ingest module automatically set some user permissions, but an administrator should verify that they meet local needs.
+* If a link to your webform is to be seen by only authenticated users, an administrator should set permissions to restrict webform access to authenticated users only and create a Drupal account for those users and have them notified that they now have an account.
+  * Username:  [username of individual user]
+  * E-mail: [email address of the user]
+  * Password: [any_dummy_password] (user can change this upon first use)
+  * Status: Active (set to “Inactive” to prevent logging in)
+  * Roles: webform submitter (has “authorized” user permissions)

+***